TomOrth/Open-Learning-Platform/README.md

 ### Running the application

 Ensure that you are in the `src` directory of the repository, and then run this command: `rails s --binding=x.x.x.x`, where x.x.x.x is the IP address of your machine.
-Note: if you cannot find the IP address of your machine, use the script in `src` called `runserver.sh`.
-All you need to run it is: `./runserver.sh` This script will run the server and bind it to the machine's IP address to view it.
+If you are on a linux machine (such as the TCNJ VMs), you can run `ip addr show eth0` and your IP address will be the numbers, seperated by dots after `inet`.
+Do not include the `/<number>` on the end of the IP address.

 To view the server, go to your browser and type in `localhost:3000` if the server is running on your machine.
 If the server is running on a remote VM or machine, type in the browser `<ip or url for machine>:3000` and replace <ip or url for machine> with the either the ip address or the url/name of the machine.
 For example, for my project on my VM, you would type in your browser `csc415-server34.hpc.tcnj.edu:3000`

+NOTE: If you get an error about the host you are using, you will need to add this line to `config/environments/development.rb`:

+`config.hosts << <host name>` where <host name> is the name of your server/host for the rails application

 ### Necessary environment variables
 You will need an account for the Sendgrid API to send emails within the application and set these two environment variables